brianwskim/academic-page/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate with a background of musculoskeletal physiotherapy based in Australia.
 In 2023, I embarked on thais journey to better understand advances in musculoskeletal imaging.
-With a rag tag group of researchers around the globe, I have learnt to develop new MRI analysis tools and am excited to collaborate with anyone with the same passion as I have.
+With a group of researchers from around the globe, I have learnt to develop new MRI analysis tools and am excited to collaborate with anyone with the same passion as I have.

 ------
 # Affiliations